Clinton Foundation–State Department controversy: Uranium One

 From 2009 to 2013, the Russian atomic energy agency (Rosatom) acquired Uranium One, a Canadian company with global uranium mining stakes including 20% of the uranium production capacity in the United States.
 Since uranium is considered a strategic asset with national security implications, the acquisition was analyzed by a committee of nine government agencies, including the State Department, which was then headed by Clinton.
-The voting members of the committee can object to such a foreign transaction, but the final decision then rests with the president.
+The voting members of the committee can object to such a foreign transaction, with the final decision resting with the President.

 In April 2015, The New York Times reported that, during the acquisition, the family foundation of Uranium One's chairman made $2.35 million in donations to the Clinton Foundation.
-The donations which were legal were not publicly disclosed by the Clintons, despite a prior agreement to do so.
-In addition, a Russian investment bank with ties to the Kremlin and which was promoting Uranium One stock paid Bill Clinton $500,000 for a speech in Moscow shortly after the acquisition was announced.
+The donations, which were legal, were not publicly disclosed by the Clintons, despite a prior agreement to do so.
+In addition, a Russian investment bank with ties to the Kremlin, and which was promoting Uranium One stock, paid Bill Clinton $500,000 for a speech in Moscow shortly after the acquisition was announced.

-Numerous Republican figures, including President Trump, have accused Hillary Clinton of wrong-doing related to Uranium One.
+Numerous Republican figures, including President Trump, have accused Hillary Clinton of wrongdoing related to Uranium One.
 Trump said, "Hillary Clinton gave them 20 percent of our uranium, gave Russia, for a big payment."
-According to the Los Angeles Times, "independent analysts said the facts did not support Trump’s assertion of scandal."
+According to the Los Angeles Times, "independent analysts said the facts did not support Trump's assertion of scandal."
 FactCheck.org reported that there was "no evidence" connecting the bribery allegations investigated by the Select Committee with the Uranium One–Rosatom merger deal.
 In October 2017, the Washington Post fact-checker said that the fatal flaw in the accusations levied against Clinton is that she "by all accounts, did not participate in any discussions regarding the Uranium One sale which — as we noted — does not actually result in the removal of uranium from the United States."
 PBS mirrored the assessments by FactCheck.org and The Washington Post, noting that no uranium left the country, there is nothing to indicate Clinton was personally involved in the Uranium One sale, and that the State Department was one out of nine agencies that had to unanimously approve the Uranium One sale.
 In 2015, the spokesman for the US Nuclear Regulatory Commission said that "no Uranium One, Inc.-produced uranium has been shipped directly to Russia and the U.S. Government has not authorized any country to re-transfer U.S. uranium to Russia"; in 2017, the spokesman said that the statement was still true.
 This claim contradicts statements made by the US Nuclear Regulatory Commission spokesman in 2015 who confirmed yellowcake had been shipped to Canada, and a spokeswoman for Uranium One who said "25 percent had gone to Western Europe and Japan."